The concept of a mind palace was made famous by Sherlock Holmes, though it was utilized for centuries before the legendary detective.

-Many memory champions will create multiple palaces for various commonly memorized topics.
+Many memory champions will create multiple palaces in their working memory for various commonly memorized topics.

 For example, one will be dedicated for cards, one for numbers, one for lists, one for speeches.
 The difficulty for this is that you have to dedicate even more time and effort to create and memorize each palace.

 If you’re thinking to yourself that this sounds like a lot of memory work, just to create the systems that are supposed to help you with your memory, you are correct.
 This is why many people fail to use the memory palace effectively.
 They haven’t dedicated enough time towards it beforehand to use it effectively later.

 However, with these five steps, you can now begin building and utilizing your mind palace(s).

 It takes work and dedication to begin flawlessly using it to its fullest.
 Ease and speed will come with time, and memorizing more complex information will become easier as you learn more techniques for tethering more information.

 Start by creating one palace, and move forward from that one palace.

 It can be!
 Reddit users like LiamSi00 share their experience with using a memory palace on this Reddit post: